 Source: Tom Ford, last retrieved January 18, 2022

 Rose petals.
 Pink bedding.
-Aroused bodies.
-Wet skin.
-Ravishing love.
+Playful touch.
 This is Rose Prick, a sexy aphrodisiac of a perfume from Tom Ford’s Private Blend collection.

 The most iconic rose scent I have ever smelled.
 It’s lush and sophisticated, but also seductive and sultry.
 How can anyone make a perfume so delicate—and yet so dirty—all at the same time?
 “Dirty” being the keyword here.

-Never buy Rose Prick for your daughter.
 This suggestive and polarizing fragrance should come with a PEGI 18 label on the packaging.
-It’s one of the sexiest scents in my collection, reserved most exclusively for date nights and flirtatious outings.
+It’s one of the sexiest scents in my collection, reserved almost exclusively for date nights and flirtatious outings.

 The top notes are Sichuan pepper and turmeric.
 The heart notes are rose de mai and Bulgarian rose.
 The base notes are patchouli and tonka bean.

 If you wear this perfume in public, someone will comment on it.
 Whether they are repulsed or enchanted by it is completely up to chance.
-But one thing is certain: they won’t be left without an opinion, and they will ask what you are wearing.
+But one thing is certain: they won’t be left without a reaction, and they will ask what you are wearing.

 Why it’s called that way, I can only speculate.